United Protestant Church (Palmer, Alaska)

 The United Protestant Church, also known as The Church of a Thousand Trees, is a historic church located at the corner of South Denali Street and East Elmwood Avenue in Palmer, Alaska.
+Formerly a non-denominational Protestant church, it later became a Presbyterian church.
 It is a rustic log two-story structure, in the shape of a cross.
 A small bell tower with a dormer roof rises just above the main entrance.
 The interior is shaped from rustic log elements, with carved pews.
 The church property includes a manse and garage, built from similar materials.

 The church was listed on the National Register of Historic Places in 1980.